Find the perfect videogame Christmas gifts with Kinguin

-(Pocket-lint) - Christmas is just around the corner, and you might be rushing to get the ideal gift for friends and family.
+Christmas is just around the corner, and you might be rushing to get the ideal gift for friends and family.
 If you’ve got gamers among your loved ones (and who doesn’t?), Kinguin has just the presents you’re after.
 You might even convince a non-gamer to start playing.

 The Kinguin website offers CD keys for a vast selection of games from every genre.
 You can grab any key you like for a fraction of the regular price.
 Plus, since the entire transaction is done online, your perfect Christmas gift can be ready in less than a minute!